What Is a Drug Intervention?

-A drug intervention is when a person is unable or unwilling to seek treatment by him or herself.
-In this case, close friends and family members may solicit the services of a drug intervention specialist that has performed hundreds if not thousands of successful interventions in the past.
+A drug intervention is when a person is unable or unwilling to seek treatment by him or herself, and other people initiate treatment for them.
+In this case, close friends and family members may solicit the services of a drug intervention specialist.
+These specialists have likely performed hundreds, if not thousands, of successful interventions in the past.

-The professional interventionist along with friends and family members creates a plan to intervene on the drug addict in a loving, but firm manner in a safe environment such as someone’s home.
-A successful drug intervention results in the individual agreeing to go to a drug treatment center either inpatient or outpatient.
+In a drug intervention, the professional interventionist, along with friends and family members, creates a plan to confront the drug addict in a loving but firm manner, in a safe environment such as their home.
+A successful drug intervention results in the individual agreeing to go to a drug treatment center either as an inpatient or outpatient.

 If you believe these portrayals, an intervention is a misguided recipe for disaster.
 However, people have been doing interventions for decades.
-Do interventions actually work?
+So, do interventions actually work?

 Evidenced by the endless number of successful interventions carried out every year, interventions do work.
 Of course, there are things you can do to give an intervention the best chance of succeeding.